 It’s certainly a philosophy that has worked for her.

-She has also been awarded a Commissioner’s Commendation for her work after the 1996 Port Arthur massacre, an Australian Police Medal for Distinguished Service and was acknowledged by the Australasian Council of Women in Policing as an outstanding investigator.
+Commissioner Adams has received acknowledgement for distinguished service including a Commissioner’s Commendation for service at Port Arthur in 1996, an Australian Police Medal for Distinguished Service, a Tasmania Police Service Medal for diligent and ethical service, and being recognised by the Australasian Council of Women in Policing as an outstanding investigator.